 Buenos Aires – Iguazu Falls: 2 Hour Flight

 Want an extra day to adjust to the new time zone?
-With this optional extension, you will arrive in Buenos Aires a day early and have one extra day to relax at the hotel before the tour starts.
+With this optional extension you will arrive to Buenos Aires a day early and have one extra day to relax at the hotel before the tour starts.
 Note: tours are not included.
-Price of $79 per person includes:
+Price of $89 per person, based on double occupancy, includes:

 |Boston||$400||John F. Kennedy||$300||Phoenix||$400|

 |Denver||$450||Los Angeles||$400||San Diego||$400|

 – Additional Gateways Available on Request